ArvindHarinder1/PrivatePreviewDocs/CreateVM.md

 16. Search for &quot;Dsa.msc &quot; in the windows task bar.

-17. Right click on user and click &quot;add new.&quot;
+17. Right click on user and click add new

 ![image](https://user-images.githubusercontent.com/36525136/110342162-f2a0ef80-7fdf-11eb-9fa9-49c3daaa2450.png)